 From the week of October 1-5, 1973

 The Match Game (as it was called during the sixties) was resurrected in 1973 as “Match Game ’73” with subsequent seasons being denoted by year (Match Game ’74, Match Game ’75, ect…).
-Near as I can tell, Robert Culp made two appearances on Match Game in the ’70s, despite only this appearance from October 1, 1973 being listed in his filmography on the IMDB.
-I’ve only ever seen a screen shot of him from the other Match Game appearance but have no idea (yet) what year it’s from.
-But I intend to find out, somehow.
+Near as I can tell this was Robert Culp’s only appearance on Match Game in the ’70s, He would have appeared in the entire week’s run of episodes, however, I’ve only ever seen this first day.

 Since Culp is in the first chair at the top row, he’s the first introduced.
 Um, pay attention, Bob…